JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="opendoc"></a>OpenDoc

 Opens a new document.
 If another document is open, this method saves any current changes and closes the current document before opening a new one.
-There are parameters to specify access and sharing privileges, creation and conversion of the file, as well as the code page for the file.
 ```
 FUNCTION OpenDoc (BYVAL pVar AS VARIANT PTR, BYVAL Flags AS LONG = 0, _
    BYVAL CodePage AS LONG = CP_ACP) AS HRESULT